SKYGOLPE

 PAINT ON PIXEL (series)

-This collection is significant because it is one of the first successful attempts to merge the physical dimension with digital technology.
-Each painting is linked to its NFT certificate, and for the first time in a relevant context like Christie's, ownership of the physical painting was obtained through the auctioning of the digital authenticity certificate.
+This collection is significant as it represents one of the first successful attempts to merge physical art with digital technology.
+Each painting is linked to its NFT certificate, and for the first time in a prestigious context like Christie's, ownership of the physical painting was obtained through the auctioning of the digital certificate of authenticity.

 2024 June, TBD, Basel, CH